(This post may contain affiliate links. You can read my full disclosure here.)

 But when all of that is said and done and you think life is on the uphill…your hair starts falling out.

 2. Collagen Peptides.
 If you follow me on instagram you may have seen my post earlier this week about Vital Proteins.
 Collagen is an extremely beneficial and natural protein.
 It helps strengthen hair, nails, bones and even helps your skin.
 You can read all the science and awesomeness of it here.
-As for me, I’ve been taking this in my smoothies and apple cider 1 or 2 times a day.
+As for me, I’ve been taking collagen peptides in my smoothies 1 or 2 times a day.
+You honestly cannot taste them in there.
+There are flavored kinds though such as Beauty Water (I like the Lavender Lemon one!) and coffee creamers.
+Side note: Collagen is an amazing thing to take even if you are not suffering from postpartum hair loss.

 3. Essential Oil Spray.
 I wish I could give the person who came up with this credit, but I ran across it on instagram I think!
 Anyways, I took a tiny spray bottle, filled it with water and added 10 drops of the following: lavender, rosemary and cedarwood.
 I will say that some websites say don’t let lavender near your babies.
 I feel comfortable using this spray though because I literally spray maybe 3 squirts in the morning and at night directly to my scalp.
 It is do diluted that, for me personally, I am not concerned.